We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 Do salamanders bite and do they have teeth?

-In general, they are shy creature, quite docile and like to stay away from anything that isn’t their primary food source.
+In general, they are shy creatures, quite docile, and like to stay away from anything that isn’t their primary food source.

 The food that they do eat wary greatly dependent on the species themselves.